-- 1. Pre-Reception, Reception, and Year 1 parents have priority access to the parking lot until 14:10 on Monday to Thursdays and until 12:00 on Fridays. - 2.
-Year 2 to Year 6 parents will be free to park in the lots after 14:10 on Mondays to Thursdays and after 12:00 on Fridays (35 minutes before student dismissal). - 3.
-Parents from all year levels are free to park in the lower roadside parking below the canteen at any time.
+- 1. Pre-Reception, Reception, and Year 1 parents have priority access to the parking lot until 14:10 on Monday to Thursdays and until 12:05 on Fridays. - 2.
+Year 2 to Year 6 parents will be free to park in the lots after 14:10 on Mondays to Thursdays and after 12:05 on Fridays. - 3.
+Parents from all year levels are encouraged to park in the lower roadside parking below the canteen at any time or use this area as a waiting area until their child's pick-up time.